PU tense after two student groups clash

 -

-Punjab University (PU) New Campus on Friday once again turned into a battlefield following a clash between two student groups —Islami Jamiat Talaba (IJT) and Baloch, FATA students.
+LAHORE: Punjab University (PU) New Campus on Friday once again was turned into a battlefield following a clash between two student groups —Islami Jamiat Talaba (IJT) and Baloch, Fata students.

-The situation was so tense that the police had to resort to tear gas to disperse the students at the varsity’s Hostel No.1—a stronghold of Jamiat.
+The situation was so tense that the police had to resort to tear gassing to disperse the students at the varsity’s Hostel No1 — a stronghold of Jamiat.

 He further said the Baloch/FATA students had submitted a complaint to the PU administration against Jamiat’s highhandedness but to no avail.
 He rejected the allegation that the former VC had ‘patronised’ them and alleged Jamiat was always found involved in violence on the campus.